 Medication-Assisted Treatment for Opioid Addiction

 Medication-assisted treatment intertwines evidence-based therapies like cognitive behavioral therapy and individual therapy with medications that have proven to help treat opioid addiction.
-One of the first things that will be done when a client begins his or her treatment will be getting him or her on the medication believed to be most effective for him or her.
+One of the first things that will be done when a patient begins his or her treatment will be getting him or her on the medication believed to be most effective for him or her.

 The goal of a medication-assisted treatment program is not to continue to provide opioids to those who are already addicted to them, but just the opposite.
 Through the controlled use of opioid-based medications, those once addicted to opioids can slowly wean off of them while both their bodies and minds recover.